JustinDFuller/justindfuller.com/word/quality.md

 There are reasons to believe Quality could exist on either side.
 For the observer, we know an assessment of Quality can differ between people.
 That's the basis for this entire discussion.
 On the other side, we know a person may change their assessment based on the object observed.
 They may also change their assessment based on changes to the observed object.

-When discussing the Quality of Super Mario, I might attempt a rational analysis of the film.
-Did the story have plot holes?
+Just a moment ago, we saw this play out over Super Mario.
+The critic placed quality in the observed when they attempted a rational analysis of the film.
+Asking: Did the story have plot holes?
 Was the lore consistent with canon?
 Were the characters true to their game counterparts?
-These "objective" or *a priori* methods of analysis might yield answers but they cannot reveal Quality because I still don't know where Quality exists.
-I don't know if I'm asking the right questions to reveal Quality.
+These "objective" or *a priori* methods of analysis certainly yielded answers.
+But did they reveal Quality?
+Of course, I don't think so, because I disagreed!
+I did the opposite.
+I placed Quality in myself (and my son, Kit) when I said Super Mario was Quality because we enjoyed it.

-I'm hardly the first person to think objective assessments of quality are problematic.
-Take a look at this quote from the philosopher Kant, from all the way back in the year 1790.
+It turns out I've got a bit of backup.
+You might even say I've got a heavyweight in my corner.
+Just take a look at this quote from the philosopher Kant, from all the way back in the year 1790.

 > If someone takes me to ~~a play~~ **the Super Mario movie** and it pleases my taste, then he can adduce all the rules established as proofs that the ~~play~~ **movie** lacks ~~beauty~~ **Quality**.
 I will stop my ears, listen to no reasons and arguments, and would rather believe that those rules of the critics are false than allow that my judgment should be determined by means of *a priori* grounds of proof, since it is supposed to be a judgment of taste and not of the understanding of reason.
 >